 Factory and workshop for Auroville, India

-Design from a one-week travel charrette.
 In collaboration with Ahaladini Sridharan, Abhishek Patel, and Abhijeet Manjunath.

 SVARAM is a manufacturer and educator of traditional and experimental musical instruments in Auroville, India (a unique, off-the-grid community started as an international commune in the 1960s).
 This design is one-third of a new campus SVARAM has planned for production, administration, and exhibition.
 It serves not only as the primary manufacturing space for their instruments, but also connects the visitor experience to actual production, and houses the sites water treatment facilities.

-The structure was first developed in section, in order to control noise pollution produced within the open-air building.
+Designed during a one-week site-immersive charette, the structure was first developed in section, in order to control noise pollution produced within the open-air building.
 Although the section is performance-driven, the overall form makes use of several formal maneuvers.

 On both elevations, a strong, low horizontal element provides the base for a more playful roof.
 On the front, a rammed-earth wall runs the duration of the site.
 At just over eye level, the wall blocks most sound and views into the workshop—meanwhile three punctures allow visitors to peek into and partially enter the work areas on elevated pathways.
 This wall is an ever-present element, wrapping the staff and delivery entrance on one side of the building, defining the front elevation, and then pushing back to again form a compound wall on the opposite side.
 On the back elevation, the wall has been replaced by an earthen berm, also designed to control noise while adding a view to greenery and a lounge area for the fabricators.

 The roof is a simple shed roof, with only four unique sections for easy fabrication.
 It’s curious dance and rear openings are driven by interior functions (mezzanines, light, and ventilation needs) and defines a visual rhythm for the building.